mrsawy/online-shop/README.md

 ![](http://imgur.com/t3teAxi.png)
-### :handbag: A node js server-side foucesed E-commerce app using EJS for templating engine && mongo db as a database
+### :handbag: A node js server-side focused E-commerce app using EJS for templating engine && mongo db as a database

 ## Deploy